conedevelopment/bazar-docs/tax.md

 Tax::disable();
 ```

-> Note, when disabling taxes, the previously set taxes won't be updated or recalculated, they stay untouched.
+> Note, when disabling taxes, the previously set taxes won't be updated or recalculated.
+They stay untouched.